My pathway to becoming a freelance proofreader

 You can attend three local group meetings before becoming a member.
 That was the Manchester local group for me.

 I went along to a meeting, discovered this vibrant community, and knew that I wanted to be a part of it.
-As a bonus, the SfEP had so many useful resources to share that would help with getting started.
+As a bonus, the CIEP had so many useful resources to share that would help with getting started.

 Lightbulb moment 2 – the New Enterprise Allowance